 Here are a few particular exercises and activities to get the best for your veins.

-- Walking: Walking regularly is a great way to maintain healthy blood pressure, aid in weight loss and strengthen the vein pumps in your calves.
+- Walking: Walking regularly is a great way to maintain healthy blood pressure.
+It also aids in weight loss and strengthen the vein pumps in your calves.
 This is great for alleviating swelling and soreness in the legs and easing varicose symptoms.
 Spending at least 20 minutes a day walking is recommended.

 - Swimming: Swimming is excellent for vein health and general health, as it exercises a wide range of muscles while not putting strain or impact on any of the joints.
 This helps boost circulation during and after activity and strengthens your muscles to support your joints.